republique-et-canton-de-geneve/git-sync/README.md

   * Additionally:
-    * If a user exists in GitLab, is assigned to the matching group but is not in the list above, remove it from the matching group, unless the user belongs to the LDAP administrator role (see reason below).
+    * If a user exists in GitLab, is assigned to the matching group but is not in the list above, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below).

-* For the administrator LDAP role (if any), retrieve the list of users.
+* For the administrator LDAP group (if any), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section ``GitLab authentication`` below).
   * If the user exists in GitLab :
     * Assign it the Admin (as opposed to Regular) access level.
-    * Assign it to all non-administrator groups (with Maintainer GitLab role), except the groups in a black list supplied as a parameter to the application.
+    * Assign it to all non-administrator groups (with Maintainer GitLab role permission), except the groups in a black list supplied as a parameter to the application.

-Note: the business rules for standard roles are applied before the business rules for the administrator role, otherwise users having Admin access level are downgraded to Regular access level.
+Note: the business rules for standard groups are applied before the business rules for the administrator group, otherwise users having Admin access level are downgraded to Regular access level.

 ## Remarks